 Holiday decorating is my favorite excuse to bring (more) plants inside.
 Even simple things like an evergreen branch or a dish of pinecones are enough to bring a sense of warmth and cheer to the home.
 The Everything Wreath is everything you could hope for in a holiday decoration: it’s fresh, festive, and free!
 Take the challenge this year to make a fresh wreath and get a little garden therapy while you are at it.
 The best part is that you will come up with something different every time you try it!

 Fresh, Festive, and Free Garden Wreath

-To make this Everything Wreath I used one or two cuttings of all the evergreens, conifers, and flower heads that looked appealing in my garden.
+To make this Everything Wreath I used one or two cuttings of each of the evergreens, conifers, and flower heads that looked appealing in my garden.

 To make your own Everything Wreath, grab your clippers and head out to the garden or a public space (that you are allowed to take trimmings from) and snip whatever you think looks appealing.

 With just a few more materials, this wreath is easy to make and a lovely work of art that is so much prettier than an artificial wreath.
 Enjoy the fresh air, get festive, and let’s make a wreath!